 Kimondo is recognised by Responsible Tourism Tanzania for integrating its working culture and daily operations into a sustainable and responsible management approach.
 Systems are in place to monitor and direct operations.
 All employees understand the triple bottom line, which forms the core of the company culture.
 Kimondo is also recognised by Fair Trade Tourism which benchmarks responsible tourism standards across the continent.

-Kimondo Camp Game Package rates include: Full board accommodation, all drinks (except champagne, cellar wines, premium brand spirits), laundry service, scheduled open vehicle game drives, transfers to/from Lamai airstrip (Jul-Oct) or Serengeti South airstrip (Dec-mid Mar).
+Rates include: Full board accommodation, all house drinks (except champagne), scheduled open-vehicle game drives, transfers to/from Lamai Airstrip (Jul-Oct) or Serengeti South Airstrip (Dec-mid-Mar), laundry service.

-Rates below exclude: Any applicable park/conservancy fees, any applicable camping/concession fees, and conservation charge, totalling approximately US$ 140 per person per night.
-Champagne, cellar wines, premium brand spirits, all transfers other than stated, flying doctors/medical evacuation insurance, flights & airport taxes, gratuities, items of a personal nature, additional lunch (picnic or in house) US$ 25pp.
+Rates below exclude: Park fees, camping fees, transfers (other than to/from airstrip), flying doctors/medical evacuation insurance, flights and airport taxes, gratuities, items of a personal nature, additional lunch (picnic or in house) US$25 per person

 Rates below are per person, per night based on 2 people sharing: